‘The Bachelorette’ Star JoJo Fletcher Sizzles In A White Bikini In Mexico

 The loved-up couple, who originally got engaged on the season finale of the show in 2016, got re-engaged back in August.

 But the reality star wasn’t actually vacationing with her man in Cabo San Lucas.
-Instead, JoJo previously revealed that her time away was a girl’s trip with her friends, including her fellow former The Bachelor contestant Becca Tilley and singer Hayley Kiyoko.
+Instead, JoJo previously revealed that her time away was a girl’s trip with her friends, including fellow former The Bachelor contestant Becca Tilley and singer Hayley Kiyoko.

 Delivered To Your INBOX